Fighting Back Against Mosquitoes in Illinois and Abroad

 The name comes from serious infections causing liver damage, which leads to a yellowing of the skin.
 In 1927, it was the first human virus to be isolated by scientists in order to develop a vaccine.
 According to the WHO, a single vaccination is enough to protect you from infection for life.

 The latest illness to be covered to death by 24-hour news networks, Zika has actually been around for some time.
 It was first discovered in the Zika Forest of Uganda, where it got its name, in 1947.
 It remained mostly in a narrow equatorial belt from central Africa to southeast Asia until about 2007, when the virus began to spread across the Pacific Ocean to the Americas.
-The threat of Zika was a looming shadow over the 2016 Summer Olympics in Rio de Janeiro, Brazil, and soon after that Americans traveling abroad brought Zika to south Florida.
+The threat of Zika was a looming shadow over the 2016 Summer Olympics in Rio de Janeiro, Brazil, and soon after that Americans traveling abroad brought Zika to south Illinois and Indiana.

 The reason this virus is so easily spread is because it often has little to no visible symptoms, like a mild form of dengue fever.
 However, Zika is a significant risk for pregnant women, as science has shown they can pass along the infection to their unborn child, which can lead to birth defects like microcephaly and other complications.
 This disease is most commonly spread through sexual transmission, which is how the majority of cases in the U.S. have originated.